chris-casper/chris-casper.github.io/_posts/2025-08-12-Recycling-Old-Crypto-Miners.md

 - Have lots of different grounding options
 - Have a spare fully operational node when doing a tower install.
 Troubleshooting is time intensive compared to direct swap
 - Ground test your rig for at least a week
-- Pre-program a WiFi link.
+- Pre-program a WiFi link for the location.
 In a pinch, set your phone HotSpot to that WiFi network or have your laptop be able to form an Access Point
 - Have the tailscale app on your phone.
 It near instantly tells you when node is online.
 Plus you can switch from WiFi to cell to verify outside access
 - Copy the private and admin keys in advanced so you can remotely reprogram your node via another node

+Consider tapping your N antenna ports with a [5/8"-24 UNEF RH tap](https://www.amazon.com/dp/B07NZP1CXM).
+The threads are rough by default.
+Screw in the tap by hand as much as possible.
+Only switch to the wrench once you hit resistance and have the tap well seated.
+Ideally you shouldn't need the wrench at all.
+Some cutting fluid, machine oil or lube on the tap would be a good idea but don't need a lot.
+If you don't have any, skip.

 ### The Power of the Sun!